Steel Pipe Glossary

 Cast Iron Pipe

-After hot rolling, annealing and pickling, coils are cold rolled to reduce them to the proper thickness for sale or additional processing.
-The passing of a sheet or strip that has previously been hot rolled and pickled through cold rolls, i.e. below the softening temperature of the metal.
-Cold Rolling makes a product that is thinner, smoother, and stronger than can be made by hot rolling alone.
+Cold Rolling: Passing a sheet or strip that has previously been hot rolled through cold rolls.
+It makes a product that is thinner, smoother, and stronger than hot rolling alone.

 Continuous Casting

 A process for solidifying steel in the form of a continuous strand rather than individual ingots.
-Molten steel is poured into open-bottomed, water-cooled molds, and then as the molten steel passes through the mold, the outer shell solidifies.
+Molten steel is poured into open-bottomed, water-cooled molds; as the steel passes through the mold, the outer shell solidifies.

-Steel in the first solid state after melting, suitable for further processing or for sale.
-Synonymous to raw steel.
+Crude Steel: Steel in the first solid state after melting, suitable for further processing.
+Synonymous with raw steel.

 Ductile Pipe